edgio-docs/edgio-docs/guides/split_testing.md

 Once you have made these changes, deploy your site using `{{ CLI_NAME }} deploy --environment={my production environment name}`, then [configure the rules for splitting traffic between using the {{ PRODUCT_NAME }} Developer Console](#section_configuring_the_split_test).

+Note: after deploying a router with multiple destinations, all requests will be sent to the first destination until you have configured the split test in the Layer0 Developer Console.

 ## Configuring the split test

 Navigate to the environment in which you want to configure the split test and click "Edit":